13 of the Most Inspiring Weight Loss Stories on Instagram

 Consistency is the most important thing

 “Weight loss has always been tricky for me due to health complications from PCOS—the disease messes with my hormones and weight gain is one of the symptoms.
 But in November 2016 when I saw 315 pounds on the scale, I decided I had to do something.
 I knew that while it might be slower for me than other people, it is possible to lose weight with PCOS and that losing weight would help my symptoms.
 I started an exercise routine, working out three to five times a week, lifting heavy weights, and doing some cardio.
 But the biggest change has come from finding a healthy way to eat that I can do consistently.
 I am human and have my ups and downs but I’ve learned that any one day doesn’t matter as much as what I do over time.
 I’ve made little healthy changes in my diet that I can maintain and follow intermittent fasting.
 To date, I’ve lost a total of 47.6 pounds.
 It may not be the fastest weight loss but I know I can keep it off.
 No matter how long it takes me to lose the weight, I know I have come so far from where I started and am much healthier now!” —@iamktalinas (Kat A.).
-Try these tricks for keeping your New Year’s resolutions from people who actually did.

 It’s all about having a positive mindset

 “In February of 2018, I weighed 267 pounds.
 I knew this wasn’t healthy and I felt ready for a change.
 The key for me wasn’t to try another diet but to find a lifestyle I could live with realistically, for the rest of my life.
 Now almost two years later I’m at 180 pounds and feeling comfortable with my routine.
 Everyone asks for my ‘secret’ but the secret is that there is no secret.
 I choose healthy foods, I watch my portion sizes, and I exercise at least several days a week.
 That’s it.
 What I think people forget to incorporate into the equation is mindset.
 Your inner voice is a powerful tool and when you speak to yourself positively, you have a better chance of accomplishing goals, weight loss or otherwise.” —@fitgirljen18 (Jen M.).
-Saying these 14 daily mantras can help make your goal a reality.

 I fell in love with fitness